STK2100 – Machine Learning and Statistical Methods for Prediction and Classification

 Mathematics R1 (or Mathematics S1 and S2) + R2

 The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies (in Norwegian).

 Recommended previous knowledge

-3 hours lectures, 1 hour topics examined in plenum and 2 hours group sessions/data lab every week of the semester.
+3 hours lectures and 2 hours exercise sessions every week of the semester.

 Examination support material

 Courses taught in English will only offer the exam paper in English.
 You may write your examination paper in Norwegian, Swedish, Danish or English.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.